SimCMinMax/AutoSimC/README.md

 ## settings.py
 You can/have to finetune your settings in the settings.py file:
-- set min/max amount of tier-items and legendaries
+- set min/max amount of tier-items
 - default number of iterations or target_error for each stage
 - change default for type of fight (patchwerk, LightMovement etc.)
 - and several more